muppet9010/factorio-muppet-streamer/README.md

     - duration: NUMBER - Mandatory: how many seconds the effect lasts on the player.
     - fireGap: NUMBER - Optional: how many ticks between each fire entity.
 Defaults to 6, which gives a constant fire line.
     - fireHeadStart: NUMBER - Optional: how many fire entities does the player have a head start on.
 Defaults to 3, which forces continous running.
+    - flameCount: NUMBER - Optional: how many flames each fire entity will have.
+More does greater damage and burns for longer (internal Factorio logic).
+Defaults to 20, which is the minimum to set a tree on fire.
 - Example command continous fire at players heels: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30}`
 - Example command sporadic fire long way behind player: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30, "fireGap": 30, "fireHeadStart": 6}`